qutip/qutip/doc/internals/solver/solveroptions.rst

 -------------

-The :class:`_SolverOptions` class inherits directly from Python's built-in :repr:`dict`, behaving like a standard key-value map while injecting four crucial architectural features:
+The :class:`_SolverOptions` class inherits directly from Python's built-in :repr:`dict`, behaving like a standard key-value map while adding four important features:

 1. **Reactive State Reset Hooks**
    When an option is updated at runtime, the container calls an internal feedback